SAFETY & RULES

 FOOD, DRINKS, Spare shoes, towels, change of clothing, extra torches and batteries, etc. can be put in the 'drop bags'.

-Also because you are being provided with hot water at CP's, then Pot Noodles, pasta Mug Shots, dehydrated food, can be put in your Drop Bags (with an extra cup and spoon), especially for the night CP's when it's much colder and REMEMBER YOUR TORCHES and SPARE BATTERIES.
+Also because you are being provided with hot water at CP's, then Pot Noodles, pasta Mug Shots, dehydrated food, can be put in your Drop Bags (with an extra cup and spoon), especially for the night CP's when it's much colder and REMEMBER YOUR TWO TORCHES and SPARE BATTERIES.
 Please be smart and make effective use of the 'Drop Bag' option.
 Smart drop bag planning can considerably increase your chances of finishing the race.
 Remember during the night the temperature can be 30 degree Centigrade below daytime temperatures, so have spare clothing in the night Drop Bag locations.

 Also, the secret of ultra endurance races is to check an accurate weather forecast 24 to 36 hours before the start of the race, then estimate when you are likely to be at each Check Point and ascertain how long it will take between the C.P.'s.
 If it's a race you haven't done before then you can get an idea of the times between CP's from previous competitors 'SPLIT TIME RESULTS'.
 If for example: if it's 4 hours for a leg and the time will be from 12:00noon to 04:00pm and the weather is for a roasting hot, sunny day, then don't carry just 0.5 litre of fluid for the 4 hours, or you will be in serious trouble from dehydration.
 The race bottles, or hydra bags you carry during the race should be able to hold the maximum fluid estimated for the longest leg of the race.
 The problem with hydra bags in rucksack's is you don't know how much water you have left in them, so as to ration it out to the next CP.
 All to often we see people coming into C.P.'s and retiring as they have suffered due to using up their water 2 hours earlier.
 The same thought, is also required for clothing during the various legs especially if its raining, blowing a gale and the path is a virtual stream, then make sure you are wearing enough clothes to stay comfortable, 'any fool can be cold'.